Cleanliness During Pregnancy: Importance & Tips to Maintain It

 How to Maintain Hygiene When Pregnant

-There are a bunch of areas you ought to focus on when attempting to maintain proper hygiene throughout your pregnancy.
+There are a bunch of areas you ought to focus on when attempting to maintain proper hygiene in pregnancy.

 1. Hair & Skin Hygiene

-A lot of nutrients are taken from your body to help the child grow, which affect your skin in different ways.
+A lot of nutrients are taken from your body to help the child grow, which affects your skin in different ways.
 Furthermore, the secretion of oil within the glands of the hair gets a kick as well, causing oily hair to be a recurring situation in most pregnant women.
 Hence, shampooing your hair on a regular basis is essential to rid them of the excess oil and maintain hair texture.
-Since the skin can react quickly to any extremities, don’t spend extended hours in bathtubs or waters.
+Since the skin can react quickly to any extremities, don’t spend extended hours in bathtubs or water.
 A shower is a better choice.
-When choosing soaps and shampoos, treat yourself to the ones made from natural oils and substances since they are safer and gentler on your skin.
+When choosing soaps and shampoos, treat yourself to the mild ones made from natural oils and substances since they are safer and gentler on your skin (1).
 However, bathing is the easiest and safest way to the maintenance of hygiene.

 2. Clothing